 What Is Contact Center Experience?

 Contact center experience refers to the overall quality of interactions a customer has with your business through your contact center.
-It includes every part of the journey, from the customer’s first message or phone call to issue resolution, whether that happens over voice, chat, email, SMS, or social media.
+It includes every part of the journey, from a customer’s first message or phone call to issue resolution, whether that happens over voice, chat, email, SMS, or social media.

 Modern contact center experiences are built around:

-What Is Call Center Experience vs Contact Center Experience?
+Call Center Experience vs Contact Center Experience

-While the terms "call center" and "contact center" are sometimes used interchangeably, they describe two different approaches to customer support.
-Here’s a quick breakdown:
+While the terms “call center” and “contact center” are sometimes used interchangeably, they describe two different approaches to customer support.

 Call Center Experience